 A single spore can produce four to six generations.
-An exponential increase of tens of thousands of spores is generated from the initial single infection.
+The initial single infection generates an exponential increase of tens of thousands of spores.

 There are many ways to prevent the spread of coffee rust.
 The most effective recommended measures include:

 - Maintaining healthy plants and good sanitation practices.

 - Removing weeds that may compete with the coffee plant for nutrients or stress the coffee plants.
 This also contributes to maintaining tree health.

 - Pruning, which increases air flow through the trees and reduces humidity.

 - Removing plants that are weak, old or already affected by other diseases or pests.